Preparation and Characterization of Thin Arsenic Targets for Stacked-Target Experiments: Introduction

 Instead, the few prior arsenic-based charged-particle nuclear data investigations have required individualized local target fabrication methods \cite{Rohm1972,Breunig2017,Nozaki1979,Paans1980,Alfassi1982,Waters1973,Brodovitch1976:ProtonsPEM, Morrison1962,Johnson1958,Bowen1962}.
 Many of these methods detailed in the literature involve arsenic compounds or metallic powder suspensions in solutions, still generally unsuitable for stacked-target experiments.
-Specifically, arsenic targets of these forms suffer from amp hour limitations in beam, geometries not conducive for arrangement or beam transport in stacks, or require dissolution for post-irradiation analysis that introduces contaminants, mass loss, and precision errors.
+Specifically, arsenic targets of these forms suffer from beam current limitations due to poor thermal performance, geometries not conducive for arrangement or beam transport in stacks, or require dissolution for post-irradiation analysis that introduces contaminants, mass loss, and precision errors.
 Only a select number of the past arsenic reaction data campaigns required pure arsenic thin foils with the same desired qualities of this present work.
 These choice studies found fabrication success using vacuum evaporation and electroplating \cite{Bowen1962,Johnson1958,Qaim1986:AsTarg,Mushtaq1988:ProtonsAs}, though with varying setups and materials.

 In turn, we used this foundation and developed fabrication techniques of vapor deposition and electrodeposition to meet our new stacked-target needs.
 We further performed detailed characterization of the created targets using scanning electron microscopy, particle transmission experiments, and neutron activation analysis.
-In total, 26 uniform arsenic targets ranging in mass from approximately 1 to 29 mg (0.32--7.22\,mg/cm$^2$, 0.57--12.62\,\mmicro m) were suitably prepared for stacked-target experiments.
+In total, 26 uniform arsenic targets ranging in mass from approximately 1 to 29 mg (0.32--7.2\,mg/cm$^2$, 0.57--13\,\si\um) were suitably prepared for stacked-target experiments.